-Hustle and Attitude is my youth recreational sports philosophy born out of almost a decade of coaching my sons’ teams.
+Hustle and Attitude is my youth recreational sports philosophy born out of a decade of coaching my sons’ and now my niece’s baseball teams.

 Key tenets: hustle and attitude are two things all children can do in youth sports, regardless of skill level or athletic ability.
 Often, I tell the players that these are the only two things they can do wrong that will really get my ire up (although, depending on their age, I might not say ‘ire’).